-9.5 Special Term Teaching: An employee who accepts a work assignment during an academic term which is not a regular part of his/her work year assignment as permitted in Article 6.1 shall be entitled to additional salary for such work assignment.
-Effective August 16, 2016, a faculty member teaching undergraduate or graduate courses shall be compensated at the rate of One Thousand Seven Hundred Eighty-Five Dollars (\$1785) per credit hour of instruction delivered.
+9.5 Special Term Teaching: An employee who accepts a work assignment during an academic term which is not a regular part of their work year assignment as permitted in Article 6.1 shall be entitled to additional salary for such work assignment.
+Effective August 16, 2021, a faculty member teaching undergraduate or graduate courses shall be compensated at the rate of Two Thousand Thirty Dollars (\$2,030) per credit hour of instruction delivered.
 The compensation for this will be increased each year of the contract according to the following schedule: